Job 38:1-18 – God Finally Speaks to Job

 ANALYSIS

 All through the book, Job had been hoping for an audience with God.
 He wanted some answers directly from the Almighty.
 The explanations from his friends connected his suffering with some sins (known or unknown) that he had committed.
 Job wants God to straighten this out.
 If Job is innocent, God should acquit him.
-If he is guilty, God should tell him what is the offense so that he can confess, change, and maybe end the suffering.
+If he is guilty, God should tell him what the offense is so that he can confess, change, and maybe end the suffering.

 God does not declare Job innocent or guilty.
 God changes the subject and begins to talk about the wonders of the world that God had created.
 God formed the earth, set its structure, put bounds to keep the sea under control, created all the heavenly bodies, and even controls the weather.
 All through this speech, God reminds Job–using what sounds like sarcastic asides–that mere humans could never accomplish all of this.